Foot fetishism: Health and disease

-Some researchers have hypothesized that foot fetishism increases as a response to epidemics of sexually transmitted diseases.
-In one study, conducted by Dr. A James Giannini at Ohio State University, an increased interest in feet as sexual objects was observed during the great gonorrhea epidemic of twelfth-century Europe, and the syphilis epidemics of the 16th and 19th centuries in Europe.
+Some researchers have hypothesized that foot fetishism increases as a response to epidemics of sexually transmitted infections.
+In one study, conducted by A. James Giannini at Ohio State University, an increased interest in feet as sexual objects was observed during the great gonorrhea epidemic of twelfth-century Europe, and the syphilis epidemics of the 16th and 19th centuries in Europe.
 In the same study, the frequency of foot-fetish depictions in pornographic literature was measured over a 30-year interval.
 An exponential increase was noted during the period of the current AIDS epidemic.
 In these cases, sexual footplay was viewed as a safe sex alternative.
 However, the researchers noted that these epidemics overlapped periods of relative female emancipation.

+Psychiatry

+Foot fetishism by itself is not considered to be an issue under contemporary psychiatric guidelines.
+It may however need treatment with psychotherapy, an SSRI and/or antiandrogen therapy if the individual either has extreme distress related to the fetish that is causing troubles with living, such as excessive impulsive purchases of fetish wear, or if the individual engages with non-consensual contact with others to fulfill the fetish or engages in contact with others that are not generally considered to be able to consent to sexual activity, such as children and the intellectually disabled.
+The DSM considers six months of these symptoms at minimum to be a sufficient time for a diagnosis to occur.
+Treating co-morbid disorders (if present) is usually advised as stress can trigger impulsive behavior and lead to the individual using a paraphilia as a compulsive way to de-stress.
+There is no time limit needed for the ICD entries for fetishism.

 Society and culture

-Some of the earliest recorded instances of foot fetishism occur in the erotic poems To a Barefoot Woman and To a Barefoot Boy attributed to the Ancient Greek writer Philostratus.Levin, Daniel B. (2005) EPATON BAMA ('Her Lovely Footstep'): The Erotics of Feet in Ancient Greece.
-The Hindu god Shiva was aroused by the sight of Parvati's feet in the eight-century text Skanda Purana.
-Another reference to the fetish is made by Bertold of Regensburg in 1220.
-F. Scott Fitzgerald was described by a mistress as a foot fetishist, and himself referred to a "Freudian shame about his feet".

-Actor Idris Elba has confirmed in interviews since 2013 that he has a foot fetish, for example in 2016 telling UK Esquire "I've got a foot fetish.
-Women's feet.", and answering in the affirmative to the question while connected to a polygraph for Vanity Fair in 2019.
-Other contemporary celebrities who have told interviewers, "I have a foot fetish" (or a slight variation thereof) include Brooke Burke, Enrique Iglesias, Tommy Lee, Ludacris, Ricky Martin, and Todd Phillips.

-In 2020 an artist collective released This Foot Does Not Exist, a project that uses generative adversarial networks to generate new "foot pics" by text message request.